ursinusdatastructures/Modules/_pages/LongestCommonSubsequence/Exercise2.md

   comments: "true"
   prev: "./Video2"
   points: 2
   instructions: "<p>Complete the backtracing code to extract a maximal subsequence between two strings.
-Note that unlike the sparse matrix code in assignment 3, the code below uses regular 2D python lists for storing the choices, so you index them with <code>choices[i][j]</code>.</p>"
+The code below uses regular 2D python lists for storing the choices, so you index them with <code>choices[i][j]</code>.</p>"
   goals:
     - Backtrace through a table of backpointers in a dynamic programming problem to extract an optimal solution